millord237/Stable-Video-Infinity/README.md

 ### 😀 Important Note for ComfyUI Users

 Big, big thanks to @RuneGjerde and @Kijai!
-If you can’t wait for the official ComfyUI release, try the testing versions of the Shot and Film workflows first with commerical GPUs: [Here](https://github.com/kijai/ComfyUI-WanVideoWrapper/issues/1519#issuecomment-3447933556).
-The official one might be updated soon.
+If you can’t wait for the official ComfyUI release, try the testing versions of the Shot and Film workflows first with commercial GPUs based on quantization and distll loras: [Here](https://github.com/kijai/ComfyUI-WanVideoWrapper/issues/1519#issuecomment-3447933556).
+The official one (more stable) might be updated soon.
+Due to model quantization, the video quality may be affected (Better to try more sampling steps than 4/8).

+For SVI-Film, SVI **does not trust the low-level quality of reference images because it was trained to perform image restoration**.
+So some of the low-level changes you see are the model denoising toward what it considers an error-free directions, not toward the reference image.
+One minute with 10+ prompts is totally fine; for longer generation you’ll see forgetting of the initial frame (style or content), **the content or imagery won’t get collapse: that’s the biggest difference from WAN.** You can watch our 8-minute Tom & Jerry video from [Bilibili](https://www.bilibili.com/video/BV17UxPz4Ez1/) or [Youtube](https://www.youtube.com/watch?v=xEgVF3fAZ5o): the later animation style matches the style in our training dataset (the older Tom version), not the first frame.
+If you find issues in long generation, please let us know, and we wil help to fix.
+For the Shot version there is some probability of reverting to ref-frame-like state; we will address that in future fixes.

+Thank you for playing with SVI!

 <!-- We just identified major issues in the third-party ComfyUI workflow implementation (the incompatibility between LoRA and quantized models, padding and motion frame), leading to the total failure of SVI ([Issue #7](https://github.com/vita-epfl/Stable-Video-Infinity/issues/7) and [Issue #10](https://github.com/vita-epfl/Stable-Video-Infinity/issues/10)).
 We've contacted the ComfyUI team.
 We are working on fixing them — please stay tuned.
 Thank you for your understanding!
 Moer details are [here](https://github.com/kijai/ComfyUI-WanVideoWrapper/issues/1519).  -->